joblyapp/team-liquidados/front/README.md

 - Css to buttons.
 DONE.
 - Close and reload when YES.
 DONE.
 - Styling text.
 DONE.

 - Send the user description when cancelling a sale.
+00000000000000000000000000000

+ISSUE: when loading last month sales, it loads the sales of current month.
+I need to filter sales from las 30 days.